What is a heat dome? Extreme temperatures in the Pacific Northwest, explained

 Portland broke its all-time record Saturday, hitting 108 degrees, and then blew past it again Sunday with a 112-degree reading.
 Monday afternoon, the city reached an astonishing 115 degrees.

-Seattle also set a new all-time record of 104 on Sunday and is expected to beat it handily with a forecast high of 111 Monday.
-That would beat the old daily record by 21 degrees.
+Seattle also set a new all-time record of 104 on Sunday and then beat it handily on Monday with a high of 108.

 How long will it last?